maltaisn/mazegen/README.md

     - `braid`: braiding setting, either an integer or a percent string, for example `50%`.
 Braiding removes a certain number of deadends from the maze by connecting them with neighbouring cells.
 Default is `0`.
     - `openings`: array of openings to carve in the maze.
 An opening is described by a position, which is another array.
 For example `["S", "S"]` describes a position at the horizontal and vertical start of the maze.
 Valid letters are `S` for start, `C` for center and `E` for end.
 Absolute position can also be described with coordinates, for example `[0, 0]`, which is the top-left corner in an orthogonal maze but also is the center cell in a theta maze.
 Openings position must be unique and valid.
     - `solve`: whether to solve the maze or not, a boolean.
 Default is `false`.
 Solving requires at least two openings, and if more are present, only the solution for the two first openings is displayed.
-    - `distanceMap`: whether to generate a color ma por not, a boolean.
+    - `distanceMap`: whether to generate a distance map or not, a boolean.
 Default is `false`.
     - `distanceMapStart`: the starting cell for the distance map (for Dijkstra's).
 Can either be in the same format as an opening in `openings`, or `random` for a random position.
 Default is `random`.
     - `separateExport`: If true, the maze, the solved maze and the distance mapped maze are exported as separate files instead of combined.
 <br><br>